API Reference

 bool

-pylint_sort_functions.utils.should_function_be_private(func, module_path, project_root, public_patterns=None)
+pylint_sort_functions.utils.should_function_be_private(func, module_path, project_root, public_patterns=None, privacy_config=None)

 Detect if a function should be private based on import analysis.